brahmwg/Bottlenecks_MDS_Capstone/mds_documentation/proposal.md

 As a crucial component of our project, we will be involved in enhancing a survival analysis model utilizing Cormack-Jolly-Seber (CJS) Bayesian modeling techniques.
 This model is widely used in ecological research, for predicting changes in animal populations.
 Utilizing data gathered since 2021, the Pacific Salmon Foundation collected information pertaining to the posterior parameters of the Bayesian model.
 For prior distribution used in Bayesian modeling, telemetry data collected from previous researches are used.

 ### 3. Species prediction model
 The goal of this model is to help fill information that was missed out during manual data collection, i.e; an imputation model.This model will be a supervised machine learning model using a decision tree.
 The labels for this model would be the different kinds of fishes found in the salish sea.
 Another output of this model is the confidence percentage for each of the predictions.
 This will help scientists decide whether they want to accept or reject the prediction.
 An interactive dash app will be created to take user inputs and view results of the prediction.
+The success criteria for this model will be the confidence of prediction being greater than a decided threshold (e.g: 75%).

 ### 4. Outmigration model
 Our goal with this model is to forecast when Coho and Chinook salmon will migrate from freshwater habitats.
 To achieve this, we will analyze tagging, detection, and site temperature data.
 Initially, we will look for trends, seasonality, and cyclicity in the data.
 If we find any, we will use time series modeling techniques.
 Otherwise, we will utilize machine learning for predictive modeling.
 Our partners have emphasized the importance of precise results, so we will prioritize achieving high accuracy rates based on a chosen evaluation metric.